Prospective student FAQs

 I am interested in Kinesiology, Athletic Training or Exercise Science.
 Where do I get advised?

-Kinesiology is part of the College of Education, but they do their own advising.
+Kinesiology is part of the College of Education and Health Professions, but they do their own advising.
 For more information about these programs, you can visit the Kinesiology website or call them at 817-272-3288.

 Can I get a second Bachelor’s in Education?